atjames/Front-Support-Helper-Scripts/readme.md

   pip install tabulate
 ```

-I use [VS Code](https://code.visualstudio.com/) to write and run the scripts.
+I use [VS Code](https://code.visualstudio.com/) to write and run Python code.

 I've done my best to title the directories according to their function/contents, but feel free to ping me with any direct questions.